 - For those of you with large thighs, a wrap around knee support can be better fitting and more comfortable as the above braces and more cylindrical in shape and can slip or roll down.

 Another great way to support the knee is to get the muscles around it stronger!
 A great place to start on that is some wall sits, which is a very safe way to lay a base of strength without aggravating any knee pain.
-Check out more on that here
+A great resource for doign that is our downloadable Knee Self-Rehab guide – You can check it out HERE or read more on knee rehab in our popular blog post here